 The legendary Christopher Lee, now in his nineties, has his final outing as Saruman, an outing made all the more poignant in view of the great actor’s advanced years and his heavy involvement in the original trilogy.
 The trolls and Orcs are hideously terrifying as always, and Bilbo’s hairy Hobbit-feet have, frankly, never been hairier.

 We could talk forever about all six films, but unfortunately time- and space- is short.
 I’ll finish by saying goodbye.
 Goodbye to the Ring, goodbye to the Shires, goodbye to the Hobbits.
 I’ll never forget you all.
 You were brilliant.
 Oh Christ, I’m tearing up.
 Now, where the hell did I put those bloody tissues…?

 AUTHOR BIOGRAPHY OF SANDRA HARRIS.

 Sandra Harris is a Dublin-based performance poet, novelist, film blogger, sex blogger and short story writer.
-She has given more than 200 performances of her comedy sex-and-relationship poems in different venues around Dublin, including The Irish Writers’ Centre, The International Bar, Toners’ Pub (Ireland’s Most Literary Pub), the Ha’penny Inn and The Strokestown Poetry Festival.
+She has given more than 200 performances of her comedy sex-and-relationship poems in different venues around Dublin, including The Irish Writers’ Centre, The International Bar, Toners’ Pub (Ireland’s Most Literary Pub), the Ha’penny Inn, Le Dernier Paradis at the Trinity Inn and The Strokestown Poetry Festival.